kai025/direction/README.md

 And you will see the generated file in `dist` that ready to be served.

-### Deploy on Netlify
+### Deploy on Vercel

-Go to [Netlify](https://app.netlify.com/start) and select your repository, `OK` along the way, and your App will be live in a minute.
+Go to Vercel and create a new Vite project, no extra setting needed

 ### Issues

-#### Husky

-If pre-commit hooks are not working be sure that you have installed husky: `husky install`.

-By default this command should be triggered after yarn/npm deps are installed.